Statement of purpose

 We will provide detailed information and explanations to patients where a surgical procedure is necessary following their diagnosis, with particular attention on – treatment options, advice, risks and costs.

-To obtain valid consent for all surgical procedures carried out at the practice, with patient progress monitored for complex surgical, post-procedure.
-Following clinical protocol to ensure full recovery and minimise risks.
+To obtain valid consent for all surgical procedures carried out at the practice, with patient progress monitored for complex surgical, post-procedure – follow-up appointments to monitor full recovery and minimise risks.

 Highest standards of patient safety